Moving Back Home: What Will You Do With Your Stuff?

 Moving back home.
 It’s what millennials do, according to the research.
 Some see it as a smart move that allows these millennials, who are often plagued by school loan debt, to get back on their feet and get some money into their savings account.
 Others see it as a problem — millennials just don’t want to face reality, and prefer the comforts of their childhood home.

 In actuality, few millennials really want to move back home.
-Once having moved out, young adults get a taste of freedom they never got as kids living with their parents – they build a life, philosophies, and routine that may not match those of their parents.
+Once having moved out, young adults get a taste of freedom they never got as kids living with their parents.
 Putting boomers and boomerangers back together again, for many, isn’t a recipe for harmony.

 The economy and boomerangers